 Be sure to get a return ticket to avoid the queues after the race.
 The fare is CA$3.25 for a single journey and are valid for up to 120 minutes after first use.

 If you’re going to the track on Saturday and Sunday pick up a weekend pass for CA$13.75 and enjoy unlimited travel on Montreal’s integrated metro and bus systems from 4pm on Friday to 5am on Monday.
 For Friday to Sunday Grand Prix goers a 3 day card is ideal allowing for unlimited use for 3 days (72hrs) from the time of first use for CA$19.

 Regular tickets and multi-day passes can be bought at any metro stations either from a ticket booth or from the ticket vending machines with cash or card.
 They can also be purchased from many authorized retailers around Montreal.

-If you have a ticket for unreserved seating on the day of the grand prix and are planning an early start, the first train is at 5:30am.
-The last train leaving the circuit is at 1am so there’s plenty of time for hanging around to soak up the ambiance.
+If you have a ticket for unreserved seating on the day of the Grand Prix and are planning an early start, the first train is at 5:30am.
+The last train leaving the circuit is at 1am so there’s plenty of time for hanging around to soak up the ambiance and avoid the crowds.

 Driving and Parking

 It is not recommended to drive to the circuit as no parking is provided and there is little parking in the area.
 Leave the car at home at the hotel or within walking distance of a suburban metro station and hop on the metro to the circuit instead.